rickardlindberg/rlci/README.md

   pre-defined pipeline, we have for sure demonstrated some progress.

 * "My CI-server is a Linode.
 My pipeline is a Bash-script."
-    * Linode provides same environment
+    * Linode provides same environment / integration point
     * Script provides process

 ### History